shehreendheda/katacoda-scenarios/tagging/taggingk8s/step1.md

 3. Click `lostofpods.yaml`{{open}} to view the file in the editor.

 4. Scroll through the file and look for lines similar to lines 6 and 18.
-These lines define the tags for each pod. <p> As you can see, the tags add some scope, function, and ownership to the containers using keys like `environment` and `office`.
+These lines define the tags for each pod. <p> As you can see, the tags add some scope, function, and ownership to the containers.
+The tag keys are `environment`, `office`, `team`, `role` and `color`.

 5. To confirm the pods are online, click `count-pods`{{execute}}.
 You should see that 50 pods are online. <p> Now that all the pods are running, let's view the infrastructure in Datadog.